 When messaging is not appropriately developed, customers lose a sense of trust and belonging.
 They won't align with the brand and are less likely to put their time, effort, or dollars into it.

 For instance, appealing to early majority customers (those who value trust and an established, reputable brand) with a message that says “sign up to be one of the first to try x” probably wouldn't fare too well.
+Therefore, by allowing your messaging to resonate with your customers, you will yield stronger engagement leading to more MQLs willing to hop on a conversation as you’ve appropriately tickled on their heartstrings.

 To learn more about segmenting your customers and developing appropriate messaging, take a look at How to segment your market to get to product-market fit fast.